hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_seashell_on_the_beach_7b154014-86f3-4776-b308-fbd4055fdedb-0_2.content.md

 ## References and Resources

-We understand that choosing the right wallpaper can be overwhelming, which is why we've created a comprehensive references and resources section to help guide you through the process.
+We understand that choosing the right wallpaper can be overwhelming, which is why we've created a Com<wbr>pre<wbr>hen<wbr>sive references and resources section to help guide you through the process.
 From tips on selecting the right wallpaper for your space to installation guides and care instructions, we've got you covered every step of the way.

 ## Contact Us